ayushdubey7799/i-school/README.md

 }
 ```

-Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
+Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the rgb(62,185,111) debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

 ## Changing the Page `<title>`